Bundling Home and Auto Insurance: Average Savings & Best Companies

 Can I bundle if I have a high-risk driver or a home in a disaster-prone area?

 It can be difficult.
 If you're a high-risk driver, you may need a non-standard auto insurer that doesn't also write homeowners coverage.
-Similarly, homes in wildfire, hurricane, or flood-prone zones are sometimes covered only through state pools or surplus-lines carriers that don't bundle with standard auto policies.
+Similarly, homes in wildfire, hurricane, or flood-prone zones are sometimes covered only through state FAIR plans or surplus-lines carriers that don't bundle with standard auto policies.
 In these cases, it's almost always better to use the best specialist for each line rather than compromise coverage quality for a discount.

 How do I know if my insurance bundle uses a partner carrier instead of one company?

 When getting a quote, ask directly: "Who is the actual underwriting company for each policy?"
-If the answer is two different company names, you're dealing with a partner arrangement — not a true single-carrier bundle.
+If the answer is two different company names, you're dealing with a partner arrangement rather than a true single-carrier bundle.
 This matters for claims, because a partner-carrier bundle may still require you to contact two companies separately if both policies are affected.
 Check the declarations page of each policy to confirm the issuing carrier's name.

 Compare Home Insurance Plans in Ohio